nkadis/bg-code-tours/README.md

 2. Click on the "Raw" link at the top of the file.
    <img width="1236" alt="Screenshot 2021-12-13 at 16 55 22" src="https://user-images.githubusercontent.com/12812036/145855122-699875f9-5d09-4f78-9569-0fb697bd5a6b.png">
 4. Copy the URL and provide it in the VS Code **"CodeTour: Open Tour URL..."** command.

+## Using the bg-code-tours-project

+If you prefer to get all available tours in a single separate project, you can clone the [bg-code-tours-project](https://github.com/nkadis/bg-code-tour-project).